-Dividend distribution on shares is recognized as a deduction in the Group's equity when approved by the General Meeting of shareholders.
+Dividend distribution on shares is recognized as a deduction in the Group's equity when approved by the General Meeting of shareholders and the required regulatory approvals, if any, are obtained.
 Interim dividends are recognized as a deduction in the Group's equity when approved by the Board of Directors.